ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 # Managing Caveonix RiskForesight licenses
 {: #caveonix_license_managing}

-This information does not apply to VMware® Regulated Workloads or Security and Compliance Readiness Bundle instances.
+This information does not apply to {{site.data.keyword.rw}} or Security and Compliance Readiness Bundle instances.
 {: note}

 You can view, edit notes, or delete the Caveonix RiskForesight™ licenses that you ordered for stand-alone use.